casper-network/docs-archive/workflow/two-party-multi-sig.rst

     target/wasm32-unknown-unknown/release/contract.wasm

-The Casper command line client can be used to send the complied WASM to the network for execution.
+The Casper command-line client can be used to send the compiled WASM to the network for execution.

 .. code-block:: bash